Welcome back to the EIB Network and Rush Limbaugh, the Excellence in Broadcasting Network.

 Obama is going to play Jonathan Gruber.

-Obama is hoping the American people is too stupid to realize that these tax increases that he has posed, has proposed, will actually impact the middle class, the greatest.
+Obama is hoping the American people is too stupid to realize that these tax increases that he has posed, has proposed, will actually impact the middle class the greatest.

-The wealthy, there's a stat that's out there today.
+There's a stat that's out there today.

-And I'm telling folks, this is the kind of thing that you need to greet with skepticism like you've never had skepticism before.
+And I'm telling, folks, this is the kind of thing that you need to greet with skepticism like you've never had skepticism before.

 There is a statistic, and it comes from some supposed respectable outfit.